Patrick O'Hearn: 2010s

 O'Hearn's 13th album Transitions was released digitally on August 23, 2011, and on CD on October 4.
 It was voted No.1 album of 2011 on the Echoes Listener's Poll.

-In December 2013, a various artists album titled Nashville Indie Spotlight was released, which includes a new piece by Patrick O'Hearn and Peter Maunu called "Out of Reach".
+In December 2013, a various artists album titled Nashville Indie Spotlight was released, which includes a new track by Patrick O'Hearn and Peter Maunu called Out of Reach.

 His daughter, Rachel, is an electronic musician, performing under the names Chromatiq and Black Sound Effects.

 2020s

-In October 2020, Patrick O’Hearn released a new track online titled Rivulet, which also had a second version titled Rivulet (Tranquility Mix).
+In October 2020, Patrick O’Hearn released a new single online titled Rivulet, which also had a second version titled Rivulet (Tranquility Mix).

 In August 2024, O'Hearn released an EP titled Quattro Amici, which is four tracks from his first album Ancient Dreams that have been reworked in varying degrees.
 Malevolent Landscape and Beauty in Darkness have new music added to the start and end of the song.
 At First Light and Ancient Dreams don’t have new music, but they’ve been remixed with some additional piano.
 The song titles on the EP have mostly been given ethnic derivatives of the original titles.

+In January 2026, another track by Patrick O’Hearn & Peter Maunu was released as a single, titled Hellenistic Spa.